ncatlab/nlab-content/pages/8/7/6/6/6678/content.md

 An exposition and motivation by means of the simple case of a quantum particle in an infinitely deep well potential is given in

-* Guy Bonneau, Jacques Faraut, Galliano Valent, _Self-adjoint extensions of operators and the teaching of quantum mechanics_ ([arXiv](http://arxiv.org/abs/quant-ph/0103153))
+* Guy Bonneau, Jacques Faraut, Galliano Valent, _Self-adjoint extensions of operators and the teaching of quantum mechanics_, [arXiv:quant-ph/0103153](http://arxiv.org/abs/quant-ph/0103153)

 A discussion in the context of [[AQFT]] is in